LTU-Actor/Core/README.md

 #### The route:

 The route scripts are written in Lua, and have access to a handful of custom functions/variables bound from the router host.
 In addition, the host will execute the [setup.lua](./src/router/setup.lua) file when each Lua script's environment is initalized.
-The lua state is rebuild before before each script is started.
+The lua state is rebuilt before each script is started.

 The script below is an example of the flexability of the scripting language.
 It instructs the vehicle to follow a list of waypoints using the [Route-Waypoint](https://github.com/LTU-Actor/Route-Waypoint) package.